mjbrusso/game2dboard/README.md

 - `self[i][j]`<br>
   Gets/sets the value at row `i`, column `j`.

   When assigning a value, the GUI will be updated.
-If there is an **.png** file in the `img/` folder whose name is the same as the new value, it will be drawn in position `[i][j]` of the board.
+If there is an **.png** file in the `img/` folder whose name is the same as the new value, it will be drawn at position `[i][j]` of the board.
 Otherwise, the value will be displayed as text.

   Example:
   ```python